deliprofesor/LSTM_Pollution_Forecasting/README.md

 ![air_pollution](https://github.com/user-attachments/assets/aba07557-389c-4b05-b2a8-ff815f79fa6d)

-## Project Overview
+## Required Libraries

-- **Objective:** Predict PM2.5 levels using LSTM for multivariate time series forecasting.
-- **Data:** The dataset includes features such as pollution, dew point, temperature, pressure, wind speed, snow, and rain.
-- **Model:** LSTM (Long Short-Term Memory) model with one hidden layer and a dense output layer for regression.
-- **Libraries Used:**
+At the beginning of the code, the necessary libraries for data processing and modeling are imported:

-  - `NumPy`, `Pandas` for data manipulation
+- **NumPy** and **Pandas** for data handling,
-  - `scikit-learn` for MinMax scaling
+- **MinMaxScaler** for data scaling,
-  - `TensorFlow/Keras` for building and training the LSTM model
+- **LSTM**, **Dense**, and Adam for **Keras** model and optimization,
-  - `Matplotlib` for data visualization
+- **Matplotlib** for visualization.

-**Data Preparation**

-The data is loaded from a CSV file (LSTM-Multivariate_pollution.csv), which contains historical pollution and weather-related data.
-MinMaxScaler is applied to scale the features of the dataset to a range between 0 and 1, improving model performance.
-The data is transformed into sequences with a sliding window of size 24.
-Each sequence consists of the previous 24 time steps (features) to predict the next pollution value.

-**Model Architecture**
+## Loading the Data

+The data is loaded from the LSTM-Multivariate_pollution.csv file, which contains various environmental factors related to pollution and weather.
+After loading the data, the column names and the first 5 rows are printed to get an overview of the dataset.

+## Data Preparation

+- **Feature Selection:** Environmental factors like pollution, dew, temp, press, wnd_spd, snow, and rain are selected as the features.
+- **Data Normalization:** The features are scaled between 0 and 1 using MinMaxScaler, which helps the model perform better.

+## Creating Sequences

+- **Lag Features (Sequence Creation):** For time series data, lag features are created by using the previous time steps (24 time steps) to predict the next pollution value.

+## Splitting the Data

+The data is split into training and test datasets, with 80% used for training and 20% for testing.
+The training data is used to train the model, and the test data is used to evaluate its performance.

+## Model Architecture

+The model is built using LSTM and Dense layers:

+- **LSTM Layer:** This layer has 64 units and processes the time series data.
-The LSTM layer is used with 64 units to process the sequence of environmental features.
-A Dense layer with 32 neurons and ReLU activation function is used to process the output of the LSTM layer.
-A Dense layer with a single output unit is used to predict the PM2.5 value.
+- **Dense Layer:** This layer has 32 neurons and processes the data from the LSTM layer.
+- **Output Layer:** A single neuron is used in the output layer to predict the PM2.5 value.

-**Training**
+## Model Training

-Adam optimizer with a learning rate of 0.001 is used to minimize the loss function.
-Mean Squared Error (MSE) is used as the loss function to evaluate the model.
-Mean Absolute Error (MAE) is chosen as a metric for model evaluation.
+The Adam optimizer is used with the Mean Squared Error (MSE) loss function.
 The model is trained for 20 epochs with a batch size of 32.
+During training, validation data is used to track the model’s performance.

+## Model Evaluation and Visualization

+Predictions are made on the test data.
+The normalized data is scaled back to the original range.
+The first 100 predicted and actual PM2.5 values are plotted for comparison.
+In the plot, the blue line represents the actual PM2.5 values, and the red line represents the predicted PM2.5 values by the model.
+This graph visually helps to analyze how well the model’s predictions align with the actual data.